nf-core/imcyto/docs/output.md

 *Description*:

-* This step selects all images in `full_stack` folder and sequentially processes them through various filtering methods, including removal of hot pixels and median filter, and then saves all files.
+* This step selects all images in `full_stack` folder and sequentially processes them through various filtering methods, including removal of hot pixels and median filtering, and then saves all files.
 * These image filtering parameters can be changed by opening and customising the `cppipe` file in CellProfiler.
 * To keep your data raw, uncheck all the modules except "SaveImages".
 This will simply re-save the unchanged input images into the correct place for the next step in the pipeline.
 * Make sure to export a `cppipe` file.